node-red-contrib-homie-home-assistant-discovery 1.0.8

 Core Package

 This package wraps homie-home-assistant-discovery.
-The shared core owns Homie parsing and Home Assistant mapping.
-This Node-RED package owns the editor UI, runtime status, diagnostics and Node-RED message wiring.
+The shared core provides Homie parsing and Home Assistant mapping.
+This Node-RED package provides the editor UI, runtime status, diagnostics and Node-RED message wiring.

 Local Development